 Three steps are involved with connecting Merge Freeze to a protected branch in GitHub: Authorize Merge Freeze to access some of your details, Install the Merge Freeze App on your GitHub organization or personal account, and Add a protected branch so Merge Freeze knows which pull requests to monitor.

-We use Github as the only method for authenticating who you are.
+We use GitHub as the only method for authenticating who you are.
 We don’t use email/password combinations or any other method to sign you in.
-This is because we need to ask Github what repositories you belong to that also have the Merge Freeze App installed on them.
+This is because we need to ask GitHub what repositories you belong to that also have the Merge Freeze App installed on them.

-Merge Freeze is a Github App.
-Github Apps offer much more granular permissions than Github OAuth Apps and do not belong to any one user.
+Merge Freeze is a GitHub App.
+GitHub Apps offer much more granular permissions than GitHub OAuth Apps and do not belong to any one user.
 They can be installed either on a whole organisation or only on specific repositories by anyone who is an owner or has admin rights.

-master.
-Once you have added a protected branch Merge Freeze will automatically send status updates to all pull requests wanting to merge into it (SUCCESS by default until you toggle your first merge freeze).
+Merge Freeze works by adding a status check to any pull request that wants to merge into a protected branch of your choosing, usually master.
+Once you have chosen a repository and a protected branch Merge Freeze will automatically send status updates to all pull requests wanting to merge into it (SUCCESS by default until you toggle your first merge freeze).